barbaradalmaso/JHU-Genomic-Data-Science/1. Introduction To Genomic Technologies/Quiz 1.md

 * The human genome is made of DNA, while bacteria are made of RNA
 * Human genes are first transcribed to RNA, while bacterial genes are not
 * Human proteins are made of combinations of 20 amino acids, while bacterial proteins use a smaller set of 12 amino acids

+### Answer
 ```
-Answer: Human cells contain separate organelles called mitochondria, and bacterial cells do not
+Human cells contain separate organelles called mitochondria, and bacterial cells do not